MrEbrahimXD/development/Development.md

   font-size: 10px;
   font-family: 10px;
   font-weight: bold - 100 - 1200;
-  text-align: center; /* aligning the text to the center */
+  text-align: center - left - right; /* aligning the text to the center - left - right */
   letter-spacing: 0.15px; /* adjust space between each character of text */
   float: right or left; /* place an element on the left or right , with <span> actually*/
-  clear: right or left; /* clearing the float property */
+  clear: right or left; /* clearing the float property if you want something outside of the flow */
-  overflow: hidden; /* to avoid overflow , easy lol*/ }
+  overflow: hidden; /* to avoid overflow , easy lol*/
+  text-indent: -8px; /* indent text */
+}
 ```